Griffanian/CircleTracker/replit.md

 # Overview

 Circles is a React Native behavioral tracking application built with Expo.
 It helps users monitor and categorize behaviors across three concentric circles: Inner (harmful behaviors to avoid), Middle (risky behaviors to monitor), and Outer (positive behaviors to encourage).
-The app provides quick logging, statistics tracking, a "Days Since Inner Circle" counter that displays sobriety duration in compact format (e.g., "1y 2m 5d"), and a chronological history of events.
+The app provides quick logging, statistics tracking, a "Days Since Inner Circle" counter that displays sobriety duration in compact format (e.g., "1y 2m 5d"), chronological history of events, and the ability to delete individual logged events.

 The application uses a mobile-first design with tab-based navigation and supports iOS, Android, and web platforms.
-It includes onboarding flows for first-time users, sobriety start date selection (with calendar picker on web, native date picker on mobile), customizable behavior tracking per circle type, and clickable activity summaries that navigate to filtered history views.
+It includes onboarding flows for first-time users, sobriety start date selection (with calendar picker on web, native date picker on mobile), customizable behavior tracking per circle type, clickable activity summaries that navigate to filtered history views, and event deletion with confirmation dialogs.

 **Days Since Inner Circle Display:**
 - Compact format showing years, months, and days (e.g., "1y 2m 15d", "3m 10d", "20d")